loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 As with any language, one should define a Application Binary Interface (ABI).
 SLFL defines it's own data type allocation strategy and calling convention.
-As said before in @CompilingCompilationTarget, SLFL only uses one stack frame during normal execution, as functions are always tail call optimized.
+As said before in @CompilingCompilationTarget, SLFL only uses one stack frame during normal execution which is used for variable storage and register spilling.
+This stack frame is located on the stack given by the operating system, which will be refered to as the system stack henceforth, and outside of this system stack, SLFL makes heavy use of other stacks.
+These stacks are used for passing variables and all calculations.
+This stack usage is similar in nature to the JVM#todo[source] or WebAssembly #todo[source :)], which also makes heavy use of stacks and virtual registers stored on the system stack.

+=== Function calls
-When functions are called there are requirements that must be fulfilled:
+When functions are called there are requirements regarding these stacks that must be fulfilled:
-#indent(9)[
+#indent(12)[
   - Register `R15` is set to an address which points to a valid stack.
   - The address in `R15` must be a multiple of 8 (4 on a 32 bit system).
   - The stack size should be big enough for all variables in the function.
-  - The current stack frame can be reset.
+  - When the stack is empty, the origin pointer for the stack should be equal to the address subtracted with the stack's size.
+  - Only one stack is in use at a given moment.
   - All expected arguments exist on the stack.
   - All arguments are properly aligned.
 ]

-#text(fill: red)[As SLFL is a systems level language, there is importance in specifying an
-  #todo("very rough cut!! kinda garbonzo")
-  Application Binary Interface (ABI) #todo("Alltid viktigt med en ABI?").
-  The ABI specifies how functions and data types are accessed and the calling conventions of said functions.

-  #text(fill: blue)[As opposed to most languages, SLFL has quite a special setup when it comes to
-    its stacks.]
-As said before, the language operates using multiple stacks, outside of the normal stack given the operating system.
-  For clarity's sake the normal stack given by the operating system will be refered to as the system stack.

-  The language operates in a similar manner to stack-machine based languages, where stacks are used for capturing variables, passing variables between functions and calculations.
-  Only one stack is in use at a time, and a stack should only be pushed to and popped from if it is the currently used one.
+At any given moment only one stack is in use, which means that while other stacks can be allocated and freed, and variables can only be pushed on the current one.
 Mutating or reading other stacks is undefined behavior.

-  As the language strictly uses continuation passing style (CPS) for function calls, and that all arguments to functions are passed along with stacks, the language makes heavy use of tail call optimization.
-  Every call simply resets the stack frame, and during normal executing flow only one stack frame is ever used.
+All functions in SLFL are called through jumps(with some discrepancies for top-level functions and FFI).
+This is implemented by passing around all functions as values on the stack.
+Top-level functions however work differently, and works in a somewhat similar manner to how functions work in most other languages.
+There is one major difference however.
+A top-level function does not actually execute the function, and it instead pushes a code pointer onto the current stack#todo[skulle vi ändra detta?] and returns.
+This code pointer points to the actual function which can then be popped and called when need be.
+In this manner top-level functions act much more like constants.

-  When FFI calls #todo([introduce]) occur, such as calling a LIBC function like `printf`, this function will allocate a stack frame on top of the singular frame, and execute like it would normally do.
+When FFI calls #todo([introduce]) occur, such as calling a LIBC function like `printf`, this function will allocate a stack frame on top of the single stack frame, and execute like it would normally do.
 The result will then be written into a fitting register or variable on the system stack, or it will be pushed onto the current stack.

-  Top level functions work somewhat differently compared to how they work in other languages.
-  Instead of executing the function, calling a top level function pushes a code pointer to the actual function onto the current stack.
-  In this sense, they are more like constants as opposed to traditional functions, and this is amplified by the fact that these functions are not written using CPS.
-  A caller simply calls the top level function to get a reference to it, and then executes when the time is right.
-  This means that there is a two-step process to calling top-level functions, but allows for functions to be handled like any other value.
-]
+This and along with with top-level functions, are the only time SLFL strays from the strict continuation based style.

+=== Data types
+yo schmo